Dork Age: Television Networks

 - A lot of sports fans consider ESPN to be in one now, especially with its flagship program SportsCenter.
 The sports news show rose to great popularity in the 90s due to its charismatic anchors that could deliver scores and highlights with a touch of witty banter.
 More recently, though, the show seems to be more focused on trumpeting its hosts over the games they're supposed to be reporting on, through endless "analysis" segments that last way too long for many viewers.
 What's more, the Skip Bayless and Stephen A Smiths they have on now come off as too egotistical and annoying in the eyes of many.

 - Nickelodeon's going through this right now.
-Over half of the channel's timeslots are filled in with reruns of SpongeBob, the channel's is putting out crappy live action shows, they gave Fred three poorly-recieved movies and a show that didn't even get a second season, and they cancel/ignore all of their good cartoons.
+Over half of the channel's timeslots are filled in with reruns of SpongeBob, the channel's putting out poorly-made live-action shows, they gave Fred three poorly-received movies and a show that didn't even get a second season, cancel/ignore all of their good cartoons, and get their shows from the internet.
 This is also the point in time where the network replaced their iconic orange logo which could take any shape imaginable with a generic, more "professional" one.

-- The Disney Channel (and perhaps the company as a whole too) has been going through one of these for the better half of a decade now.
-They've shoved animation to the side in favor of cheap, mediocre, tween-oriented sitcoms and TV movies that act as little more than vehicles for whatever pop-star they're trying to bring into the limelight.
-They hardly even use their own mascots anymore!
+- The Disney Channel (and perhaps the company as a whole too) went through one of these for the better half of a decade, generally agreed on to have begun with the premiere of Hannah Montana and ended with the premiere of Gravity Falls.
+They shoved animation to the side in favor of cheap, mediocre, tween-oriented sitcoms and TV movies that acted as little more than vehicles for whatever pop-star they were trying to bring into the limelight.
+They hardly even used their own mascots anymore!
+Then, they began to go back to their roots by creating brand-new, well-received animated shows while also making new shorts starring Mickey.

 - CBC (the Canadian Broadcasting Corporation) has one of these every five years or so, always as a result of network/government bigwigs trying to draw in new audiences by making it more "relevant".
 This naturally turns-off long term fans (who watched CBC precisely because it doesn't typically trade in Lowest Common Denominator fare), while "mainstream" audiences get their entertainment from CTV and Global.